 There are two ways of cycling a tank, fish-in and fishless cycling.

 Fish-in cycling requires the addition of one or two fish in the beginning, and changing water frequently before any significant ammonia buildup.
 Less fish means less waste and feed to produce ammonia.
 But the bacterial growth will start.
 You’ll have to wait a few weeks before fully stocking your tank.
 Every two-day testing and liberal use of conditioner is also required.

 Fishless cycling means you will be staring at an empty tank for weeks.
 But on the bright side, you won’t have any problems introducing fish in your cycled tank.
 Since stocking the aquarium might still spike the nitrogen content, you will have to keep testing water frequently for the first few weeks after the introduction of fish.

-Further reading: The 24-Hour Rule: Why Wait 24 Hours to Put Fish in a Tank?
+Further Reading: For a more detailed look at the nitrogen cycle please read Chapter #6: How To Cycle Your Aquarium as well as The 24-Hour Rule: Why Wait 24 Hours to Put Fish in a Tank?

 Introduction of Fish to your Aquarium

 Once you are done with the aquarium setup, you get to the most interesting part of adding the fish.
 Regardless of the species, it’s important to acclimate the fish.
 Dim the lights in the tank and in the room to create a less stressful environment for the fish.
 The bag in which the fish came in, let it float in the water for 10-15 minutes (equalizing the temperature).

 Open the bag, fill a small cup with your tank’s water and add it into the bag and let it sit for 15 minutes.
 Do it twice and then check the pH of the bag.
 If it’s the same as your tank, you can add the fish.
 If not, keep filling the bag with aquarium water.
 Don’t add any bag water to your tank.